-Historical Background: Seeds of Superstition
+Historical Background: Seeds of Super superstition

 The European Witch Craze: A Continent in Panic